-To accept a place on a programme, you’ll need to pay an acceptance deposit and send in the course acceptance form, stamped by the bank, the Postgraduate Admissions Office.
+To accept a place on a programme, you’ll need to pay an acceptance deposit and send in the course acceptance form to the Postgraduate Admissions Office.

 In most cases, this deposit is €250 for EU applicants and €600 for non-EU applicants but may be higher for some programmes.
 You will receive a course acceptance form in the mail with your offer letter giving details on how to accept your place on the programme.

 If you’re paying your acceptance deposit online, please ensure you provide us with as much information as possible (i.e. your name and programme applied for) so that we can match the deposit with the correct person/programme.

 On receipt of this acceptance form/deposit, the Postgraduate Admissions Office will change the status of your application to Firmly Accepted.
-You will receive an orientation pack in August.
-The orientation pack will provide you with full details of orientation and enrolment
+You will receive an orientation email in August.
+The orientation email will provide you with full details of orientation and enrolment

 If you wish to defer your place on a programme, you’ll need to write to the Postgraduate Admissions Office and officially request to defer.
 The Course Director may decide to grant you a deferral.